metrostroi-repo/metrostroi_beta/README.md

 All models and materials belong to their corresponding authors.
 Mainly used without permission for purposes of prototyping a subway train simulator.

+### "E" type metrocars

+Copyright (C) 2015-2016 oldy.
+All rights reserved.

+Models of metrocar 81-703 (E type), 81-704 and 81-705 (Ema type) belongs to their corresponding author.
+These models of cars can only be used as addons in Steam Workshop as additions for Metrostroi simulator (Garrys Mod Modification)
+These files can only be redistributed for use with the Metrostroi simulator.
+It is forbidden to use all of these models and materials for any commercial purposes without a permission from the author.
+It is forbidden to make any changes in these files in any derivative projects without an explicit permission from the author.

 ### Sounds
 The sounds are based on audio/video recordings that belong to their corresponding